looker/hackernews/01_intro.md

     type: number
 ```

-We can join this table into our explorer.
+We can join this table into our stories explore.

 ```
 - explore: stories